MetaMask/SIPs/SIPS/sip-27.md

 > Usage of `CAIP-N` specifications, where `N` is a number, are references to [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs).

-Formal specification of the proposed changes in the SIP.
-The specification must be complete enough that an implementation can be created from it.

 ### Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",